Chapter 8: The Body Becomes the Storyteller

 • What thoughts were running through my head?

-Bit by bit, we’ll fill in the missing details.
-Each one helping to reconnect what the body remembers with what the brain understands.
+Each detail helps reconnect what the body remembers with what the brain can now finally understand.

 Now it’s time to reclaim that power.